jdjuan/headscroll/README.md

    7. I will try later on another device
 5. Is the website displayed correctly? | [yes-no]

+Make model local, and improve the online one

 ### Perf

 1. Reduce image resolution and seize